 Figure 4-2 shows a summary of the alternative plan evaluation and comparison.
+The

-The Alternative for the Kern Fan Project with the KWB Alignment is shown to have the best Benefit-Cost Ratio as a method of differentiating the Kern Fan Project Alternatives.
+Alternative for the Kern Fan Project with the BV Alignment is shown to have the best relative combination of completeness, effectiveness, and acceptability as a method of differentiating the Kern Fan Project Alternatives.